New Jersey is a statutory strict liability state.

 For the purpose of this section, a person is lawfully upon the private property of such owner when he is on the property in the performance of any duty imposed upon him by the laws of this state or the laws or postal regulations of the United States, or when he is on such property upon the invitation, express or implied, of the owner thereof.

 To recover under N.J.S.A.
 4:19-16, a plaintiff must prove only that the defendant owned the dog, that the dog bit the plaintiff, and that the plaintiff was in a public place or lawfully on the owner's property.
-The statute does not apply if the victim was trespassing without criminal intent, or the injury was not caused by a bite, or the target defendant was not the dog's owner.
-However, a cause of action also can be based upon common law strict liability for scienter, negligence, and negligence per se.
+If the statute does not apply, a cause of action also can be based upon common law strict liability for scienter, negligence, and negligence per se.
 De Robertis v.
 Randazzo, 94 N.J.
 144 (1983).
 For more about those causes of action, see Legal Rights of Dog Bite Victims in the USA.

 There are generally two types of dog bite claims in which the defendant may appear liable without having to pay the victim at all, or without the responsibility of paying all of the victim's losses.
 The first involves a victim who was trespassing.
 The dog bite statute permits a defense based upon trespass, but only if the trespasser had criminal intent.
 De Robertis, supra.